mit-ll/LL-DLEP/doc/doxygen/markdown/UserGuide.md

 configured.
 However, a process can create multiple instances of the LLDLEP::DlepService, each with a different interface configured.

-The requirements on received TTL values introduced in DLEP draft 23 are not enforced.
+The requirements on received IP TTL values are not enforced.

-The @ref credit_windowing extension implementation is incomplete.
-The DLEP messaging infrastructure (e.g., credit data items) exists, but the actual accounting of used and available credits needs to be done elsewhere, such as in the kernel, and tied in with %Dlep.

 The @ref dest_advert protocol currently only works on Linux-derived operating systems, i.e., not Darwin.